Project-MONAI/tutorials/CONTRIBUTING.md

 To speed up the testing of a notebook with neural network training, please define a variable `max_epochs` in one cell of the training code.
 The testing system will search for `max_epoch` in the notebook, and set to value to `1` for faster notebook testing.

-On the other hand, if the training is not part of your tutorial, please update the exclusion list of `doesnt_contain_max_epochs` in [runner.sh](runner.sh)
+On the other hand, if the training is not part of your tutorial, please update the exclusion list of `doesnt_contain_max_epochs` in the [runner.sh](runner.sh)

-Finally, if your tutorial is not suitable for automated testing, please exclude the notebook by updating the `pattern` in `runner.sh`.
+Finally, if your tutorial is not suitable for automated testing, please exclude the notebook by updating the `pattern` in the `runner.sh`.
 You can append another line in the `pattern`:
 ```
  -and ! -wholename '*<tutorial folder name>*'"